exposure metering techniques

 None of the other exposure modes give me this.

-I do sometimes switch to Program mode if need to swing my camera continually between heavy shade and bright sunlit areas.
-But this is rare.
-Most times *I* want to be in control of my exposure metering for consistency and accuracy.
+I do sometimes switch to Program mode or Aperture Priority, if need to swing my camera continually between heavy shade and bright sunlit areas.
+But most times I want to be in control of my exposure metering for consistency and accuracy.

 - your camera’s meter relies on the reflectivity of the subject and assumes mid-tone grey.
 Even with matrix / evaluative metering your camera can only guess at what you’re trying to achieve.